 Minnesota Union Leadership Program

-This unique educational opportunity is designed to help unions develop and strengthen leaders, equipping them with the knowledge and skills to address the challenges facing the labor movement.
+This unique educational opportunity is designed to help labor organizations develop and strengthen leaders, equipping them with the knowledge and skills to address the challenges facing the labor movement.

 With each session, emerging and established union leaders build relationships and network with others.
 We draw on the diversity of the labor movement and use a participatory approach to learn from each other's experiences.
 Participants include union activists, workplace stewards, elected officers and staff.

-Training is coordinated and led by Labor Education Service staff.
-We also draw on experienced and talented speakers from the labor movement and our allies in the community.
-Readings and course outlines are available in advance of each session through a course website.
+Labor Education Service staff coordinate and lead the training.
+Experienced and talented speakers from throughout the labor movement and its allied community are included as presenters.
+Readings and course materials are made available in advance of each session through a course website.